petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ##### Tips & Tricks
 - This value must be large enough to fully release your mechanical switches.
-- The switch's trigger point itself is used to calculate Machine Zero, not where the machine comes to rest after homing
+- Pulloff is not taken into account for manually homed axes, only axes homed using homing switches

 ---